benpence/keepintouch/README.md

     today - (last contacted + interval)

 Every entry that is due in the future will not be shown.
-You can use the Backlog Scheduler with this command:
+You can use the Backlog Scheduler with these commands:

+    $ keepintouch keepintouch.data
+    $ keepintouch keepintouch.data schedule
     $ keepintouch keepintouch.data schedule backlog

 ## Random Scheduler